dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{% blockquote %}}
-Every night I wonder how fast can you run YOLOv5 on CPUs?
+Every night I wonder how fast can we run YOLOv5 on CPUs?
 I mean the maximum possible FPS with SparseML + DeepSparse.
 {{% /blockquote %}}